 The condition may go into remission with the correct treatment plan.
 Remission occurs when symptoms disappear, and test results show normal liver function.

-Doctors will often carefully reduce any medications the person is taking during remission, and it is essential to perform liver function tests to check for enzyme levels and see if symptoms return.
+Doctors will often carefully reduce any medications the person is taking during remission, and it is essential to

 Doctors may try several medications to achieve remission.
 If a person relapses, their doctor will restart or increase their medication to bring symptoms under control again and return to remission.